Service Definitions

 router: @routerFactory::create()

-Note that for simplicity, instead of ->, we use ::, see expression means.
-These factory methods are generated:
+Note that for simplicity, :: is used instead of ->, see Expression Language.
+These factory methods will be generated:

 public function createServiceDatabase(): PDO